awesome-astra/sample-astra-django-website/README.md

 - delete some items;
 - view details of a party.
 There will be `+1` and `-1` buttons to alter the participant count: try them.

-Now check the LWT at work: view details for the same party in two browser tabs at once and try to change the participant count in one, then the other without refreshing the page.
+Now check the "Lightweight Transaction (LWT)" at work: view details for the same party in two browser tabs at once and try to change the participant count in one, then the other without refreshing the page.
 The app will refuse to perform the update.

 That's it!
-You should inspect the code to find out more, or visit the [Awesome Astra page](https://awesome-astra.github.io/docs/pages/develop/frameworks/django/) for more information.
+You can inspect the code to find out more, or visit the [Awesome Astra page](https://awesome-astra.github.io/docs/pages/develop/frameworks/django/) for more information.

+### Troubleshooting

+1. If you use this project as starting point for your application, please be mindful of the secret key `SECRET_KEY` currently in `settings.py`: first, it is unsafe to leave it checked in the repo (use a different mechanism to inject it), and second, change it first!

+2. If the application fails to start with nothing else than a `Segmentation fault (core dumped)` error message, try:

+- making sure your DB is not in the "Hibernated" state (it happens to free-tier Astra DB instances after some time; in that case, go to the Astra UI and ["Resume" it back to life](https://awesome-astra.github.io/docs/pages/astra/resume-db/), or alternatively have Astra CLI do it for you with `astra db resume <DB_NAME>`);
+- running the `sync_cassandra => syncdb` initialization commands before retrying.